 GCSE and Key Stage 3 worksheet on plant cell organelles.
 Students annotate a cartoon image of a labelled plant cell.
 They have to use their imagination to explain what each organelle would say if they could talk.
 This resource was contributed by Jane Masters (@mrsjmasters).
 View Jane’s blog at https://pedagoggles.wordpress.com/.

-GCSE worksheet on cell structure and organelle function worksheet.
+Worksheet on cell structure and organelle function worksheet.
 Students compare city parts to cell organelles.
 They discuss the limitations of using analogies in science.
 You could extend the activity by challenging students to come up with their own analogy for a specialised cell.
+This activity will need to be adapted for GCSE groups.
 (PDF)

 Comparing prokaryotic and eukaryotic cells